fallingsprings/couch-add-ons/email-guardian/README.md

 # Email Guardian
-## Obfuscate All Email Addresses Automagically
+## Obfuscate All Email Addresses Automatically

 Simply wrap any code with the _email_guardian_ tag to find and obfuscate email addresses.